ccyrille95/CanopyScraperInterface_0.1.0.0_Test/README.md

 Canopy Road Web Scraper

 This is a public repoitory for my web scraper.
 It uses the Reddit API.
 It scrapes any subreddit of your liking, and returns the top posts of the day.
 Ordered from most popular to least.
+The application connects to your local sql server to populate the database you have set up for the information.
+View images uploaded to this repository.